iisc-seal/droidracer/readme-droidRacer.txt

    Developer tool bundle from http://developer.android.com/sdk/index.html

 4. Create sdcard for the emulator using mksdcard tool provided with android SDK.
 E.g.,
+   $/mksdcard 1024M <path-to-android-source-root>/sdcard.img
+   To use this sdcard pass it as an argument when running emulator from android-source-root:
+   $emulator -sdcard sdcard.img

+   If you want to avoid passing argument each time create sdcard in following location:
    $/mksdcard 1024M <path-to-android-source-root>/out/target/product/generic/sdcard.img

+   But with the second option the problem is that sdcard.img is erased in case of "make clean" unlike the first option.

 5. Restart emulator